 see What's possible

-Wondering what's possible with OPZELURA?
+Wondering what’s possible with OPZELURA?
 See what repigmentation looked like for Sam, an actual OPZELURA patient.
 OPZELURA was studied in two clinical trials through 2 years in participants aged 12 and older with nonsegmental vitiligo on up to 10% of their total body surface area (BSA).
 Phototherapy was not permitted during the trial.
-These photos show an actual OPZELURA patient (not a clinical trial participant) before treatment with OPZELURA, and at about 2 months, 8 months and 12 months of treatment.
+These photos show Sam (not a clinical trial participant) before treatment with OPZELURA, and at about 2 months, 8 months, 12 months, and 2 years of treatment.

 Before